SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 On a more serious note, Sam Prioux, highlighted how Web 2.0 creates more complexity and less accessibility to visually challenged users.

-Web 1.0 offered text-to-speech screen readers and since most of the web was HTML, this made the early web much more universally accessible.
+Web 1.0 offered text-to-speech screen readers and since most of the Web was HTML, this made the early web much more universally accessible.
 Text could also be printed to braille.

-Today with text layered with images, audio, and video there are still tools to make the web more accessible.
+Today with text layered with images, audio, and video there are still tools to make the Web more accessible.
 Command-line-interface (CLI) tools, image recognition tags, voice recognition, video-magnification, and accessibility APIs.

 Hardware and software developers, Prioux said, need to work together as computer central processing units (CPUs), and compute-power, can be slow with speech recognition.
 Commercial [assistive technologies](https://www.who.int/news-room/fact-sheets/detail/assistive-technology) are in their infancy and need to be further developed.